 People in these businesses often enjoy writing and designing websites.

 Find an audience for your passion or hobby and you’re all set to monetize something you love via learning how to make a website in a clever blog niche as a side business idea.
-That of course, is easier said than done, something not intended for the faint of heart.
+Check out my list of profitable niches to consider.
+Now, I’ll be the first to tell you that this business is of course, is easier said than done to get to profitability, something not intended for the faint of heart.
 Prepare to invest a lot of your time in choosing from the best website builders and learning what a blog is, but if you can hurdle the steep challenges and positively answer a few key questions on whether the website business ideas you’re thinking about can make money, then you can begin building it.

 If you enjoy working outside with your hands, this can be a great small business idea with growth potential.